Smartphone vs. Smartphone in 2021

 - Connected Home Devices - Amazon Echo, Google Home, Google Chromecast can all connect with either operating system.

-Smartphone storage wars
+iPhone vs. Android: Smartphone storage

+Phone storage is very important.
 The iPhone offers a variety of storage options, currently starting at a hefty 128GB that’s enough for most people’s needs.
 The highest storage rate on the iPhone 12 Pro Max offers is 512GB.
 Each storage increase adds about $100 to the price of the phone.
 Android phones such as the Galaxy S21 5G offer the same amount of storage, but their prices can vary from $100 to $300 difference between storage preferences.

 Here’s the storage breakdown of some popular models currently available: